jrichcodes/Website-Project-Code/sprints/sprint1/ebriggs4.md

-##Sprint 1
+## Sprint 1
+# Erin Briggs
+# Github ID: ebriggs4
-#Erin Briggs, ebriggs4.
-TripPlanner
+# TripPlanner

-#What was planned to do
+# What was planned to do
-- Create login page
+- Create login page (Issue 2)
-- Check that user is in the data base
+- Check that user is in the data base (Issue 13)
-- Link successful login to the events page with their saved events
+- Link successful login to the events page with their saved trips (Issue 6)

-#What I did not do

-#Problems encountered
+# Problems encountered
+- Learning Python and html for the first time

-#Issues worked on
+# Issues worked on
+- Issue 2: #2
+- Issue 6: #6
+- Issue 13: #13

-#Files I worked on
+# Files I worked on
+- Website-Project-Code/project_template/website/auth.py
+- Website-Project-Code/project_template/website/__init__.py

-#What I accomplished
+# What I accomplished
+- Successfully created a login page that makes sure the user exists already
+- Links the user to their personal events page after logging in
+- Outputs Error messages if there is invalid/incorrect content (email or matching password)